15 Latin Phrases We Still Use Today

 This phrase, that actually sounds pretty romantic, was said by Caius Titus to the Roman Senate addressing the problem of oral agreements, because he believed official things had to be written down.

-Now that you know where these abbreviations and phrases come from, what are you waiting for?
+Now that you know where these Latin phrases we use still come from, what are you waiting for?
 Start a game of trivia and show off some of your newly acquired, meticulous classic knowledge!
 Roll the dice, alea iacta est!